stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 <a id="btn" href="#">Click Me</a>
 ```

-When the `setTimeout()` method is called, the arrow function looks for `this` in its function scope but it doesn't find.
-It then look for `this` in the enclosing scope(the event listener) where it finds it and uses it.
+When the `setTimeout()` method is called, the arrow function looks for `this` in its functional scope but it doesn't find it.
+It then looks for `this` in the enclosing scope(the event listener) where it finds it and uses it.

 The value of `this` is the element that was clicked, we already looked into why this was the case in the previous examples.